 I feel good about the exam.
 Half of the exam I knew pretty well and the other half I had to work through.
 I'm extremely happy to keep the “passing on first attempt on all certifications streak” alive.

 Just like with other exams, I created my own CISSP study notes.
 Much like before, I created the notes before the exam to make sure the concepts were fresh in my mind.

-The exam was pretty much exactly how I was expecting it to be, except it had a bit more in-depth network admin stuff than I was expecting.
+The exam was pretty much exactly how I was expecting it to be, except it had a bit more in-depth technical network admin stuff than I was expecting.
 Luckily, I know that stuff pretty well.

 As always, I should have prepared a little more but I just felt like I was ready so I didn't study as much as people normally would.
 I don't regret this decision since I can always look up information I'm fuzzy on or consult with someone else if I ever need to.

 - Review the CISSP exam objectives if you haven’t already.

 - Get a good book, an audio book/notes, AND a video course.